Raja Rammohun Roy National Agency for ISBN

 Raja Rammohun Roy National Agency for ISBN is an Indian government agency which is the only ISBN agency which run under Ministry of Education, Government of India.
 It was founded in January 1985 to facilitate authors and publishers to register for ISBN in India.
 It gives free ISBN to Indian citizens.

+The agency is named for writer and social reformer Raja Ram Mohan Roy, whose work influenced modern day Indian government structure and policy.